 Our most popular service areas in include: Prince George's County, Anne Arundel County, Montgomery County, Calvert County, Charles County, Howard County, Baltimore City, Fairfax County, City of Alexandria, Arlington County, and Washington, DC.

-The Unity Ceremony is an optional portion of a wedding ceremony.
+A Unity Ceremony is an optional portion of a wedding ceremony.
 With the exception of jumping the broom, it typically occurs after the exchange of the wedding rings and before the pronouncement of commitment.
 Here are a few ideas:

 Sand Ceremony - The couple each pour different colored sand into one glass/vessel symbolizing how their lives have become intertwined.
+Children can also be included in this portion.

 Unity Candle - The couple each take a lit candle and simultaneously light a third larger "unity candle."
 They may blow out their individual lights, or leave them lit, symbolizing that they have not lost their individuality in their unity.